Women experiencing pregnancy loss can benefit from recurrent miscarriage tests to help determine the cause.

 - Sonohysterography (saline ultrasound)

-If any of the above tests should come back indicating an underlying reason for the problem, then treatment is directed at the cause – e.g. genetic counseling, removal of fibroids, cervical stitch.
+If any of the above tests should come back indicating an underlying reason for the problem, then treatment is directed at the cause, such as genetic counseling, removal of fibroids, cervical stitch.
 If all of the above have been excluded (as they will do in many cases), the diagnosis is recurrent miscarriage of unknown cause.
-The only intervention to have demonstrated benefit is serial ultrasound scans in the early months of pregnancy.
-It is certainly not unreasonable to expect this psychological support to improve outcome given the close interaction between the higher areas of the mind and the delicately balanced hormonal system.